emc-mongoose/mongoose/doc/design/distributed_mode/README.md

 | # | Description
 |---|------------
-| 1 | An user is able to specify the ***additional nodes***.
+| 1 | A user is able to specify the ***additional nodes***.
 The total count of the nodes involved in a run will be the count of the additional nodes specified **plus 1**.
 This is due to the local entry node is involved in the test executin also.

 ## Detailed